Zeneric09/Proper-Comic-2024/README.md

 [NextGen and Combat FX Plus (Effects Pack)](https://drive.google.com/file/d/11fbal_nqnpDf6wusamD3sEqhKhLE5bhy/view) - credit: KaiQ from Mixmods discord server.

+[PRoject Props v2.2 Fixes](https://drive.google.com/file/d/1rwWikMyuXcfMKzzLMGrR_hQjN6-pXDSc/view) - credit: KaiQ from Mixmods discord server.

 -----------------------------------------------------------------------------------------------------------------------------------------------------

 REQUIRED/MANDATORY MODS FOR A PROPER COMIC 2024 EXPERIENCE:

 These mods go in modloader folder unless stated differently.

-[Proper Fixes](https://www.mixmods.com.br/2023/07/sa-proper-fixes/) - don't install the optional one. delete object.dat. put "Proper Fixes" folder in modloader.
+[Proper Fixes](https://www.mixmods.com.br/2023/07/sa-proper-fixes/) - don't install the optional one. delete object.dat. rename "Proper Fixes" folder to "properfixes" and put it in modloader.

+[ROSA](https://www.mixmods.com.br/2023/07/rosa-project-evolved-remaster-texturas-hd/) - change folder name to "rosa" and put in modloader folder.

-[Reshade](https://reshade.me/) and [download/use this reshade comic preset](https://pastebin.com/4qZic6cr). put ReshadeComic.ini in gtasa root folder first then install reshade and have it use the reshadecomic.ini preset so reshade downloads effects needed for reshadecomic.ini only. be sure to disable AA in game for my reshade preset to work properly. can use smaa/fxaa/txaa filters from reshade and/or downsample - up to you.
+[Reshade](https://reshade.me/) and [download/use this reshade comic preset](https://pastebin.com/sHBFJJ5F) - Copy/paste the pastebin text into a new document text and name it as ReshadeComic.ini.
+Put ReshadeComic.ini in gtasa root folder first then install reshade and have it use the reshadecomic.ini preset so reshade downloads effects needed for reshadecomic.ini only. be sure to disable AA in game for my reshade preset to work properly. can use smaa/fxaa/txaa filters from reshade and/or downsample - up to you.

 [reshade auto toggle sa](https://www.mixmods.com.br/2020/04/iii-vc-sa-reshade-auto-toggle-desativar-efeitos-no-menu/).